gsdu8g9/HIVE/README.md

 It also sends me the version of your script, so I can tell some people to update it, etc.

 ## Tor routing
-The *claudiashammer* module will say "Tor: False" - the module is indeed run without Tor, **but** this is because *claudiamind.py* already routes all of its traffic through Tor, including its modules' traffic.
-So even though *claudiashammer* says "Tor: False", it all goes through Tor.
+The *hammer* module will say "Tor: False" - the module is indeed run without Tor, **but** this is because *hive.py* already routes all of its traffic through Tor, including its modules' traffic.
+So even though *hammer* says "Tor: False", it all goes through Tor.

 ## Using the program on multiple ports
-Assuming you're in the ClaudiaMIND directory, just do this:
+Assuming you're in the HIVE directory, just do this:
 ```
-$ chmod +x claudia*
+$ chmod +x hive.py
 $ cd tor
 $ chmod +x generate.py
 $ ./generate.py